tc39/notes/meetings/2018-07/july-25.md

 MF: That's right.

-DR: You were using an `implements` operator, why does this need its own operator, could you use `Symbol.hasInstance` to configure the use of `instanceof` instead?
+DRR: You were using an `implements` operator, why does this need its own operator, could you use `Symbol.hasInstance` to configure the use of `instanceof` instead?

 MF: That's definitely a possibility, though it might be confusing.